 Pi Chapter of Kappa Psi Pharmaceutical Fraternity is a professional fraternity.
 Each year a new group of men and women is pledged from the sophomore, junior, and senior classes in the College of Pharmacy.
 The pledges are selected by the members on the basis of character, leadership, scholarship, and interest in furthering the profession of pharmacy.
 The various activities encountered through Kappa Psi offer the active member fellowship with their college colleagues and an opportunity to become involved in community projects, both socially and professionally.

 Purdue University NCPA Student Chapter provides a forum for pharmacy students to learn about the many career opportunities available in independent pharmacy practice.
 Student chapter members participate in NCPA on a national level, are involved in community service, promote independent pharmacy and stimulate interest in ownership, and advocate legislative action.
-Pharmacy students who are currently enrolled and in good standing may join as active members, and prepharmacy students may join as associate members.
-All student chapter members must also be student members of the National Community Pharmacists Association.
+Pharmacy students who are currently enrolled and in good standing may join as active members, and pre-pharmacy students may join as associate members.

-Pediatric Pharmacy Education Done by Students is a student-run organization which promotes interest and awareness surrounding pediatric medication management.
-Activities will consist of shadowing pediatric pharmacists in a variety of settings, touring local children’s hospitals, hosting panels in which pharmacists speak about careers in pediatric pharmacy, hosting idea swaps and social events, and representing pediatric interests in college activities and events.
+Pediatric Pharmacy Education Done by Students is a student-run organization which promotes interest and awareness in pediatric medication management.
+Activities consist of hosting panels in which pharmacists speak about careers in pediatric pharmacy, volunteering in children’s outreach programs, shadowing pediatric pharmacists in a variety of settings, touring local children’s hospitals, and representing pediatric interests in college activities and events.

 The Pharmaceutical Sciences Club is an organization formed to encourage students in the Pharmaceutical Sciences and Doctor of Pharmacy program to explore career opportunities in the pharmaceutical industry.
 Membership is open to all students in the College.

 The Pharmacy Student Council serves as a communication resource between students and the faculty.
-It consists of two representatives from each class, including the prepharmacy students (elected by each class in November to serve one year terms), and representatives of the other student organizations within the College.
-In addition to their main goal to foster communication between students and faculty, the Pharmacy Student Council has been involved with improvements within the College such as providing lockers and adding vending machines to the student lounge area.
-Other service activities include sponsoring the Pharmacy First Nighter each fall and providing assistance with the pharmacy admissions interview week.
-The Pharmacy Student Council also serves as an advisory group in matters pertaining to educational, professional and extracurricular activities within the College.
-It meets regularly (usually twice a month) and is a ready sounding board for student ideas.
+It consists of two representatives from each class, including the pre-pharmacy students (elected by each class in November to serve a one-year term), and representatives from each student organization within the College.
+Pharmacy Student Council maintains the calendar for fundraising events and has been involved with improvements within the College such as adding vending machines to the student lounge area.
+Service activities include sponsoring the Pharmacy First Nighter each fall and hosting the annual Rx Gala.
+The Pharmacy Student Council also serves as an advisory group in matters pertaining to educational, professional, and extracurricular activities within the College.

-America’s first professional fraternity in pharmacy.
-It is a co-ed fraternity and annually pledges both men and women who are either 2nd year prepharmacy students or enrolled in the College of Pharmacy.
+Phi Delta Chi is America's second oldest professional fraternity in pharmacy.
+It is a co-ed fraternity and annually pledges both men and women who are 1st year pre-pharmacy students all the way up to 3rd professional year students.
 Phi Delta Chi, a lifelong experience, promotes scholastic, professional, and social growth in its Brothers.
 We strive to provide quality service to our patients, thereby advancing public health and strengthening ourselves as health professionals.
-Phi Delta Chi encourages Brothers to develop as leaders, as excellent pharmacists, and as well-rounded citizens.
-Excellent pharmacists are the most important product of Phi Delta Chi.
+Phi Delta Chi strives to produce Leaders in Pharmacy that work with a national network of Brothers to advance the profession.

 The Alpha Rho Chapter of Phi Lambda Sigma promotes and recognizes the development of leadership qualities in pharmacy.
 The Society encourages participation in all pharmacy activities; members are selected by peer recognition.
 Students considered for membership must have completed 90 hours of scholastic work and have attained a scholastic grade point average of 2.50.
 Members have demonstrated dedicated service and leadership to the advancement of pharmacy.
 Faculty, professional staff, and alumni are also eligible for membership.